CaoLiSheng/myprogramming.top/posts/Book-Java-IO-NIO-NIO2.md

 Writer and Reader are subclassed by OutputStreamWriter and InputStreamReader, which bridge the gap between character and byte streams.
 These classes are subclassed by the FileWriter and FileReader convenience classes, which facilitate writing/reading characters to/from files.
 Writer and Reader are also subclassed by BufferedWriter and BufferedReader, which buffer characters for efficiency.

 ![Overviews](Book-Java-IO-NIO-NIO2/Writers&Readers.png '=666px-')

+## Buffers

+A buffer is an NIO object that stores a fixed amount of data to be sent to or received from an I/O service.
+It sits between an application and a channel that writes the buffered data to the service or reads the data from the service and deposits it into the buffer.

+Buffers possess capacity, limit, position, and mark properties.
+These four properties are related as follows: 0 <= mark <= position <= limit <= capacity.

+Buffers are implemented by abstract classes that derive from the abstract Buffer class.
+These classes include ByteBuffer, CharBuffer, DoubleBuffer, FloatBuffer, IntBuffer, LongBuffer, and ShortBuffer.
+Furthermore, ByteBuffer is subclassed by the abstract MappedByteBuffer class.

+In this chapter, learned how to create buffers (including view buffers), write and read buffer contents, flip buffers, mark buffers, and perform additional operations on buffers such as compaction.
+Also learned about byte ordering and direct byte buffers.